sorens/north_atlantic_86/README.md

 1. Employ good coding practices
 1. The game should be playable
-1. capture in Github at https://github.com/sorens/north_atlantic_86
+1. Document in Github at https://github.com/sorens/na86

 This game project is broken into four chief components: